xd009642/streamer-template/doc/xx_metrics_for_streaming_audio_APIs.md

 Right we've got an initial design now, and it's been done in an more exploratory fashion as I get to grips with `tokio-metrics` and recording what we want to record.
-While writing this in fact I've been grappling some of these same problems in my day job and have tried this out in anger and reflected upon and revised some parts of the initial implementation built up above.
+While writing this in fact I've been grappling some of these same problems in my day job in different types of streaming services and subsequently revised some parts of the initial implementation built up above.

 Adding, metrics into our code has worked, but now there's a bunch more boilerplate we find ourselves adding wherever we want to add metrics.
 In an ideal world we wouldn't have to think about the metrics system, it would just come by default as we write the code we find intuitive.
+With anything you add to a system you want to minimise developer friction for other contributors.

 With that in mind how do we make this better?